 The locations for restoration planting have been chosen due to both their proximity to areas of removal, and their ability to act as 'ecological buffers' to existing areas of ecological value.
-For example, areas buffering current vegetation at Union Hill, Ohinemuri River riparian plantings, and the Ngāti Koi Domain have been identified.
+For example, areas buffering current vegetation at Union Hill and the Ohinemuri River.

-These strategic plantings further improve nearby water courses by:
+These strategic plantings improve the environment by:

-- Helping to stabilise banks. - Removing and filtering impurities. - Providing areas of shade, and thus reducing water temperature. - Improving habitats for the endemic and native fauna in the area. - Creating 'ecological corridors' reconnecting ecological areas that were previously detached.
+- Helping to stabilise river banks. - Removing and filtering impurities. - Providing areas of shade, and thus reducing water temperature. - Improving habitats for the endemic and native fauna in the area. - Creating 'ecological corridors' reconnecting ecological areas that were previously detached.